Suggestions

 Practical sending guidance

-Cadence: send in small, consistent batches; monitor deliverability daily.
+Send in small, consistent batches.
+Monitor deliverability daily.

 After they visit